Who we are

 Samuel Charles Berens

 Postdoctoral Research Associate

-Sam completed his BSc in psychology and music technology at the University of Keele before obtaining an MSC and PhD in cognitive neuroscience at the University of Sussex.
-His postdoctoral research is focussed on how we extract patterns across multiple events, and how this influences decision making.
+Sam completed his BSc in psychology and music technology at the University of Keele before obtaining an MSc and PhD in cognitive neuroscience at the University of Sussex.

 Bardur Hofgaard Joensen